 Fentanyl is a synthetic opioid analgesic, dispensed via prescription to treat moderate-to-severe pain.
 Fentanyl most commonly comes in pill form, as well as a patch.
 Fentanyl patches are changed out every 48 hours, as needed to manage pain.
 Fentanyl is a drug that is 50-100x more potent than morphine, and can be very dangerous.
-Due to its intensity, side effects include addiction and risk of overdose.
+Due to its intensity, side effects include addiction and risk of overdose (more on Fentanyl withdrawal).

 Fentanyl’s Half Life